ChadsArcade/Mame-Spinner/README.md

 #### Third attempt: Arduino UNO flashed as a USB Mouse

 Next approach was to use an Arduino UNO with the USB chip firmware flashed to a HID Mouse.
 Important - you need an Arduino with an Atmel 16u2 USB chip which can be put into DFU mode.
 Many clones have a CH340G chip and these won't work!!
-Some clones have the 16u2 chip but won't enter DFU mode, though it may be possible to flash them via the header.
+Some clones have the 16u2 chip but won't enter DFU mode (I have an Elegoo branded UNO which does this), though it may be possible to flash them via the ICSP header - this has not yet been tested.

 You can get the mouse firmware (and serial USB firmware to turn it back into an Arduino) from: https://github.com/harlequin-tech/arduino-usb

-Alternate instructions on the DFU flashing process can be found here: http://anhnguyen.me/2014/01/turn-arduino-uno-r3-into-a-mouse/
+Detailed instructions on the DFU flashing process can be found here: http://anhnguyen.me/2014/01/turn-arduino-uno-r3-into-a-mouse/

 Tip: I put the 3 commands to flash either firmware into 2 shell scripts, "GoArduino.sh" and "GoMouse.sh".